 - Boundary conditions with convective/radiative terms

-- Results: temperature, heat flux, thermal gradients, total heat loss on any given part, and other integral quantities
+- Results: various ways of thermal field mapping (temperature, heat flux, thermal gradients), total heat loss on any given part, and other integral quantities

 - Couplings: the resulting temperatures can be used for thermal stress analysis in both steady-state and transient cases.
 Transient heat transfer problem may be based on the results of other steady-state or transient problem.